bafiam/react-calculator/README.md

 ## About The Project

 This project involves building a calculator that performs basic arithmetical operations.
-The application is built using React Create-react-app and tests our understanding of react concepts such as components, classes and functions.
+The application is built using React Create-react-app and tests our understanding of react concepts such as components, classes, and functions.

 ### Prerequisites